Mediterranean Rug | Video Tutorial

 How to combine colors

-The essence of the Mediterranean Rug lies in its play of wide bands of color.
+The essence of the Mediterranean rug lies in its interplay of wide bands of color.
 In this pattern, we alternate two natural tones , but you can adapt the sequence to suit your taste or the colors of your space.

-💡 Handy tip: Changing colors at the end of the row (just before the slip stitch) will help you maintain a clean, discreet join.
+💡 Practical tip: Changing color at the end of the round (just before the slip stitch) will help you maintain a clean and discreet join.

 Final tips

-- If it curves upwards: you are knitting too tightly.
+- If it curves upwards: you're knitting too tightly.

-- To make it completely flat: When finished, moisten it slightly and let it dry on a flat surface.
+- To make it completely flat: when finished, lightly dampen it and let it dry on a flat surface.

-- To hide threads: use a yarn needle and insert them between the stitches on the wrong side of the rug in a zigzag pattern.
+- To hide threads: use a tapestry needle and insert them between the stitches on the reverse side of the rug in a zigzag pattern.

 Care and maintenance